CodePushGo/website/src/content/blog/en/how-live-updates-for-capacitor-work.md

 1. **Web Layer**: Contains HTML, CSS, and JavaScript files loaded in the WebView
 2. **Native Layer**: Contains platform-specific code (Java/Kotlin for Android, Swift for iOS)

-Capgo's live update system works by replacing the web layer at runtime, as these files aren't compiled into the app binary.
+CodePushGo's live update system works by replacing the web layer at runtime, as these files aren't compiled into the app binary.

 ## Technical Implementation

 ### Server Paths in Capacitor

-Capgo manages two critical paths:
+CodePushGo manages two critical paths:

 - **Current Server Path**: Points to files currently loaded in WebView
 - **Next Server Path**: Points to files that will load on next app restart

 ### Android Implementation

-On Android, Capgo manages paths through:
+On Android, CodePushGo manages paths through:

 ```java
 // Store next server path